Racial views of Donald Trump: Native American casino industry

+In 1993, Trump argued in Congress with ranking U.S. House Committee on Natural Resources member George Miller over Native American casinos.
+Trump felt the competition would hurt his own gambling interests.
+Miller asked, "Is this you?," discussing Indian ethnicity: "We're going to judge people by whether they have Indian blood whether they're qualified to run a casino or not?'"
+Trump responded, "That probably is me, absolutely.
+Because, I'll tell you what.
+If you look at some of the reservations that you've approved, that you, sir in your great wisdom have approved, I'll tell you right now, they don't look like Indians to me."
+Miller responded, "Thank God that's not the test of whether or not people have rights in this country or not – whether or not they pass your 'look' test."
+In 2024, Ana Cabrera of MSNBC remarked, "Congressman George Miller of California, who confronted Trump in that 1993 clip, said that was the most irresponsible testimony he had heard in his 40 years in Congress."

 The Apprentice

 In April 2005, Trump appeared on Howard Stern's radio show, where Trump proposed that the fourth season of the television show The Apprentice would feature an exclusively white team of blondes competing against a team of only African-Americans.
 Stern asked Trump if that would start a "racial war", to which Trump replied: "it would be handled very beautifully by me ...
 I'm very diplomatic."
 The proposal was rejected by television executives at NBC.
 The actual fourth season of The Apprentice concluded with Trump asking the male African-American winner of the season, Randal Pinkett, to share the honor with the runner-up, a white woman.
 Pinkett said this was "racist".

 Trump has also been accused of using racial slurs during filming of The Apprentice.
-Former Apprentice contestant and former Trump administration communications director Omarosa Manigault Newman claims that Trump used "the N-word and others."
-Bill Pruitt, co-producer of Season One of The Apprentice has also claimed that Trump used a racial slur during filming of the show.
+Former Apprentice contestant and former Trump administration communications director Omarosa Manigault Newman stated that Trump used "the N-word and others."
+Bill Pruitt, co-producer of Season One of The Apprentice has also stated that Trump used a racial slur during filming of the show.

-Barack Obama's citizenship

-In 2011, Trump revived the already discredited Barack Obama citizenship conspiracy theories that had been in circulation since Obama's 2008 presidential campaign, and, for the following five years, he played a leading role in the so-called "birther movement".
-In Trump's first speech at CPAC in February 2011, credited with launching his political career within the Republican Party, he claimed that Obama "came out of nowhere.
-In fact, I'll take it even further: The people who went to school with him, they never saw him.
-They don't know who he is.
-It's crazy."
-After Obama released his long-form birth certificate in 2011, Trump claimed the certificate was a fraud.
-In September 2016, after Trump campaign surrogates falsely claimed that Trump had accepted Obama's citizenship in 2011, Trump acknowledged that Obama was born in the US, while falsely claiming that it was Hillary Clinton who originally raised questions about Obama's place of birth.
-In November 2017, The New York Times reported that Trump was "still privately asserting that Obama's birth certificate may have been fraudulent."

 2016 campaign

 Mexican immigrants

-During an interview with Don Lemon, he defended his statements about Mexican immigrants by rhetorically asking “Who is doing the raping?”
+During an interview with Don Lemon, he defended his statements about Mexican immigrants by rhetorically asking "Who is doing the raping?"